10 Best Tasting Pineapple Tarts You Should Try in Singapore

 Amethyst Pastry & Cakes 紫晶阁西饼店

 Over the years, Amethyst Pastry & Cakes has created two signature festive treats, their famous cheese pineapple tarts available every Lunar New Year and their Hainanese mooncakes which are available every Mid-Autumn Festival, that have delighted Singaporeans.
 Since year 2000, they have continually improved their pineapple tart recipes and introduced new items on top of their seasonal favourites.
-Their traditional pineapple balls goes at $24 for about 36 balls while their pineapple cheese balls goes at $26.
-Amethyst sells other Lunar New Year pastries such as Love Letters ($20), Sugee Cookies ($20) and Prawn Roll ($20) etc.
+Their traditional pineapple balls has a balance of sweet and sour flavour.
+They have also created cheese flavoured pineapple tarts that has a salty and crispy layer.

 For over fifteen years, Bake Inc has been providing customers with freshly baked daily bread and cakes and currently, they have ten confectionery stores island wide in Singapore.
 Each store offers a variety of products ranging from freshly baked daily bread, Singaporean’s favourite cakes and traditional assorted biscuits.
 During festive seasons such as the Lunar New Year, they do offer pineapple tarts too!
-It’s probably one of the few places where you get the cheapest pineapple tarts, at only $5.50 per 20+ pieces.
+They uses Sarawak pineapples, it’s not too sweet and quite juicy.

-Bakerzin has been offering a tempting array of luscious sweets since 1998 and today, proudly shares its heavenly creations through its outlets island wide.
-During this festive season, Bakerzin will launch their signature traditional Yuan Bao pineapple tarts ($29.80 for 21 pieces).
+During this festive season, Bakerzin has launched their signature traditional Yuan Bao pineapple tarts.
 According to one of our friends, her mother even brought these “lucky yuan bao” into the casino!
 If you believe in such luck, do let us know if it really works!
-This year, Bakerzin is introducing the Parmesan Cheese pineapple tarts ($29.80 for 21 pieces).
+Sink your teeth into the irresistible buttery and crumbly crust of the pineapple crust, with various delicious pineapple fillings encased within!
+They also have Parmesan Cheese Pineapple Tarts.
 Parmigiano cheese from Italy is baked together in the buttery pastry, which gives a combination of saltiness from the cheese and lightly spiced pineapple filling, such that it wouldn’t overwhelm the sweetness.
-Other than pineapple tarts, Bakerzin also offers Good Luck Cookies which comes in nine different flavours and Prosperity Lapis Surabaya.

 Surprised to find a pastry shop smacked in the middle of an industrial area?
 Don’t give it a miss!
 They offer samplings for their Lunar New Year goodies and we are really wow-ed by their pineapple tarts.
 Although the shop front isn’t very attractive, the staffs are very friendly and helpful and their pastry is definitely worth every count of calories.
-Their pineapple tarts are going at $22 for 20+ pieces.
+Their pineapple tarts are surprisingly tart without being cloyingly sweet.
 Remember to grab them earlier or else the office crowd would have cleared their stocks by the end of the day!

 The love for authentic Peranakan food is what inspired the Chin family to share their favourite recipes at Glory since 1979.
-Glory offers five kinds of pineapple tarts – traditional, jumbo tarts, golden pillow, apple shape and pineapple shape.
-A 650g of apple shape pineapple tarts cost $20.
-Besides pineapple tarts, Glory offer customers festive cookies and snacks such as almond cookies, green pea cookies, chili tapioca crackers and agar agar in shapes of goldfish and rabbit.
+Glory’s pineapple tarts has got heaps of pineapple jam pressed onto well-glazed buttery pastry tart base.
+Besides pineapple tarts, Glory offers customers festive cookies and snacks such as almond cookies, green pea cookies, chili tapioca crackers and more.

 For years, Joyus has uphold their belief that, “every tart and every biscuit is made from traditional recipes passed down from generation to generation”.
 Its humble beginnings started out as a homely set up and Joyus is proud to have grown to become one of our locals’ favourite.
-They strongly feel that natural, handmade freshness is important hence, they select only the finest ingredients and painstakingly handmade their pineapple fillings instead of using industrial pre-packs.
 From kneading to rolling, cutting, moulding and finally, packing these tarts, every step has been done passionately and dedicatedly in order to give customers the quality and warmth that can only be found in food that is baked from the heart.
 Pastries here are free from preservatives and colouring.
-For $21, you get a 20+ pieces box of pineapple tarts.

 Address: 15 Jalan Tepong, Jurong Food Hub, #06-16, Singapore 619336